 -p option and PID’s in order to filter.
 In this example, we will filter multiple processes according to their IP address.

 Another useful filtering mechanism is filtering processes according to their owners or users.
 We will use

 -u option and usernames to filter.
 In this example, we want to filter username

 Display Threads of Process

 As we know Linux provides threads to make processes more efficient.
-Threads are create under the processes and completes given work by parent process.
+Threads are created under the processes and complete given work by the parent process.
 We will use

 --ppid option in order to list child threads.